acoupi/acoupi/docs/developer_guide/components.md

 returns the time in seconds until the next recording should be made.

 #### Audio Recorder
 The [AudioRecorder](../../src/acoupi/components/raudio_recorder.py) component defines how to record audio files.
-The class `PyAudioRecorder` derived from AudioRecorder configures the parameters of recordings.
+The AudioRecorde' subclass called `PyAudioRecorder` configures the parameters of recordings.
 It uses multiple arguments such as the recording duration `audio_duration`, the sample rate `samplerate`, the number of audio_channels `audio_channels`, the device index `device_index` and the audio chunk size `chunksize`.
-The class should implement the `record()` method.
+The class and subclass implement the `record()` method.

 #### Model
 The [Model](../../src/acoupi/components/model_template.py) component is in charge of processing a recording and generating predictions.
 This includes running machine learning models to detect specific sounds or patterns in the audio.
 Define the model that is employed to analyse audio recordings.
 Here, the class name refers to the bioacoustics model name that detect, classify or identify related species in audio recordings.